railroadpm/site/README.md

 - Open, MIT-licensed source code
 - Developed using a modern technology stack with plenty of software industry activity and support as of 2018
 - Designed for **zero** operational cost in terms of infrastructure (deploy and operate on free cloud services)
-- Focused on collection and publication of purely **quantitative** measures (numbers).
-In other words, the complete opposite of something like SurveyMoney, which focuses largely on surveys with _qualitative_ measures.
+- Focused exclusively on the collection and publication of **quantitative** measures (numbers).
+In other words, this is the complete opposite of something like SurveyMoney, which focuses largely on surveys with _qualitative_ measures.

 ## Web Developer